What are Discretionary Trusts?

 Also, while providing your children and grandchildren with continuing financial support after your death is probably the most common reason for setting up a discretionary trust, there are other circumstances which may prompt a settlor to opt for this more flexible option.

 You may wish to gift cash, property or any other asset to your beneficiaries.
-If, however, you would like to keep control of how the asset is used, then you would be able to do so by remaining one of the trustees.
+If, however, you would like to keep control of how the asset is used, then you would be able to do so by being a trustee.
 Whilst extracting the asset from your estate and allowing your beneficiaries to enjoy it, jointly with the other trustees you still retain decision making power until transferred to the beneficiaries absolutely.

 If a beneficiary is going through a divorce, an appropriate discretionary trust can ensure that assets from your estate won’t pass to their former spouse.